BrandonBenge/CaliMO/mysql_mac.md

 # Managing mysql

 ## Starting mysql on mac
-which mysql.server  #This will show you where the server commands are mysql.server start  #This will start your mysql instance
+### This will show you where the server commands are
+which mysql.server

+### This will start your mysql instance
+mysql.server start

 ## Setup the database the first time
 mysql -uroot